k98kurz/sqloquent/dox.md

 ##### `reload() -> SqlModel:`

 Reload values from datastore.
 Return self in monad pattern.
+Raises UsageError if id is not set in self.data.

 ##### `@classmethod query(conditions: dict = None) -> QueryBuilderProtocol:`

 Returns a query builder with any conditions provided.
+Conditions are parsed as key=value and cannot handle other comparison types.

 ### `SqlQueryBuilder`